Skip to content

 Built with: Squarespace

-peter mckinnon personal website example
+peter mckinnon personal photographer website example

 The header (with a drop-down menu) and footer are clean and basic, with the necessary links and social icons.